-TV advertising costs can be surprising.
 Few things have such a cost variance as television ads.
 For most people, what’s not surprising is how expensive they can be.
-The main surprise is how inexpensive TV advertising can be.
+However, what may be surprising is how inexpensive TV advertising can be.
 (Having said that, the least expensive options may not be the best opportunities, either).

 Following are some fundamentals about TV advertising costs.